jianhua-WANG-ENS/old-homepage/_pages/Publications.md

 4. **Jianhua WANG**, Feng Bao, Liang Han, Xiwang Dong, Qingdong Li, and Zhang Ren.

-   Discrete sliding mode control for time-varying formation tracking of multi-UAV system with a dynamic leader *2020 Chinese Automation Congress (CAC)*, 2020.
+   Discrete sliding mode control for time-varying formation tracking of multi-UAV system with a dynamic leader.

+   *2020 Chinese Automation Congress (CAC)*, 2020.

    [The poster of this paper can be found here.](https://jianhua-WANG-BUAA.github.io/images/CAC2020-dynamic-Leader-poster.jpg)